Earn CME Credit!

 - Volume XII (2014): Sleep: New Biologies and New Therapies; Psychopharmacology; Psychotherapies; Eating Disorders

 - Volume XIII (2015): Bipolar Disorders; Obsessive Compulsive Disorders; Substance-Related and Addictive Disorders; Psychiatry and Society

 The American Board of Psychiatry and Neurology has reviewed FOCUS: The Journal of Lifelong Learning in Psychiatry and the FOCUS Self-Assessment Examination and has approved this program as part of a comprehensive lifelong learning and self-assessment program, which is mandated by the ABMS as a necessary component of maintenance of certification.

-The American Board of Psychiatry and Neurology has reviewed the FOCUS Performance in Practice Modules: Screening for Adults with Substance Use Disorder; Assessment and Treatment of Adults with Substance Use Disorder; Assessment and Treatment of Adults at Risk for Suicide and Suicide-Related Behaviors; and Physician Practice Assessment Tool for the Care of Adults with Schizophrenia and has approved each of these modules for ABPN MOC Part 4 (clinical module) requirements.
+The American Board of Psychiatry and Neurology has reviewed the FOCUS Performance in Practice Modules: Screening of Adults with Substance Use Disorder; Assessment and Treatment of Adults with Substance Use Disorder; Assessment and Treatment of Adults at Risk for Suicide and Suicide-Related Behaviors; Physician Practice Assessment Tool for the Care of Adults with Schizophrenia; Clinical Module for the Care of Patients with Major Depressive Disorder; and Clinical Module for the Care of Patients with Posttraumatic Stress Disorder and has approved each of these modules for ABPN MOC Part 4 (clinical module) requirements.

 The American Psychiatric Association designates the FOCUS enduring material for a maximum of 44 AMA PRA Category 1 Credits.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.